Thermalization and prethermalization in the soft-wall AdS/QCD model: Prethermalization

 \subsection{Short time scaling}

 In section~\ref{sec:thermalization}, we have studied the properties in the limit of thermalization.
 In the asymptotic long-time stage, all the initial state information has been washed out.
 It is shown that the system reaches the equilibrium thermal state, which only depends on the final external parameters $R_f$.
 However, in the prethermalization stage, the evolution is expected to depend on the initial parameters, $R_i=(T_i,m_i)$.
-The suggested scaling ansatz of the sigma condensate is
+Be inspired by the short-time scaling in the condensed matter model~\cite{janssen1989new,Schoeller:2009ape,Berges:2000ew,Gagel:2015opa}, we have a suggested scaling hypothesis for the sigma condensate,

 with a scaling length parameter $b$. $R_i(b)$ is the initial parameters rescaled by $b$.
-As a result of the far from the equilibrium, the scaling is proposed to employ a new exponent $x$.
-Thus, eq.~\eqref{STscaling} becomes
+As a result of the memory of the initial state, the scaling is proposed to employ a new exponent $x$.
+And Eq.~\eqref{STscaling} becomes \begin{widetext}